Judith Brotman Love Letters to My Strange Familiars September 10 - October 6th, 2024

 For over thirty years, Judith Brotman’s approach to art making has enlisted a panoply of materials, mediums, and intertextualities into a mélange of inquiry that ceaselessly, compulsively processes the state of things into an eccentric archive of sculpture, collage, text-based sound and video, and a watchful recovery effort for the offhanded artifact that may serve metonymically for the most arch philosophical problems to haunt art history, literature, and the humanities more broadly.
 Brotman’s penchants for accreted embellishment, cathetic overinvestments, and fantastical curiosities have served to confront the accelerationist stage of manufacturing that defines our cultural and consumer landscapes, all the while searching restlessly, lustily, for the mechanics of how a self is positioned to comprehend herself within such a melee of physical vestiges and trenchant psychological signifiers.
 Unresolved narratives, unreliable narration, and a morphing cast of familiars stoke Brotman’s impulses that seem always to overshoot from the material strategy at hand into perambulations of variables that skip and stutter from kiss to tissue to hands, handiwork, manicures, a book that is held open, a word, the magic words, incantations, disidentifications, mischief, trouble, outright dissent.

+Since 2010, Judith Brotman and Matt Morris’ friendship has repeatedly worked through the space of the exhibition as a means of honoring artistic labor and working collaboratively to develop possibilities for pluralistic meaning.
+Among other joint efforts, Morris has curated Brotman’s work (The Mechanics of Joy, December 2010, U-turn Art Space, Cincinnati, OH), and written exhibition texts for Brotman’s solo presentations at Chicago’s Bike Room, 2012, and at Tetrapod Gallery in Los Angeles, 2022.
+This project at Material Exhibitions provides the two artists and thinkers the latest opportunity to work together.
 Love Letters to My Strange Familiars samples from a very prolific period of working to which Brotman has been committed in the past couple of years.
 Her efforts have yielded some significant transformations in her making, while also acting forensically to re-enter previous formats and mediums through which she’s cycled over longer arches of time in her studio.
 Assemblage, embroidery, and ornamented found objects are methods Brotman has brought with her into a diligent study of arcane magic practices, a courageous commitment to resistance and healing as modes for engaging with an unpredictable social, and a complex integration of what might provisionally be called portrait photography.

 The installation at Material will allow for critical distancing, slowing while looking, and holding softly—isolating this or that gesture that is already excessive in its own right and often compounded with even further material densities in many of Brotman’s immersive installations.
 A selection of works proceed around the room as a formal (if not also poetic and abstract) demonstration of the journey from a self’s interior toward an engagement (critical, compassionate) with the other beyond her, an analysis of mores by which such contact is structured, and finally a gentle rending of body from image, self from gaze in a loop of brand new short video works that compliment Brotman’s self portraiture elsewhere on view.